Trigonometric Identities

 What are Trigonometric Identities?

-The algebraic identities relate just the variables whereas the trig identities relate the 6 trigonometric functions sine, cosine, tangent, cosecant, secant, and cotangent.
-Let's learn about each type of trigonometric identities in detail.
+The trig identities relate the 6 trigonometric functions sine, cosine, tangent, cosecant, secant, and cotangent.
+Let's learn about all trigonometric identities in detail which are mentioned below.

-We already know that the reciprocals of sin, cosine, and tangent are cosecant, secant, and cotangent respectively.
+We already know that the reciprocals of sine, cosine, and tangent are cosecant, secant, and cotangent respectively.

 Thus, the reciprocal identities are given as,